Lisa Billard: 2018

-She started karting at the age of 7.
+Billard started karting at the age of seven.
 Billard first joined the national scene in 2018, in the National Series Karting in France.
 She finished 22nd in the standings.

 2019

-Billard impressed in 2019, finishing all of her national competitions in the top 10 in the standings.
-She came 3rd in the Coupe de France in the Minime category, beating the likes of Pacôme Weisenburger and Arthur Dorison, who she competed against in the following years.
+Billard impressed in 2019, finishing all of her national competitions in the top-ten in the standings.
+She came third in the Coupe de France in the Minime category, beating the likes of Pacôme Weisenburger and Arthur Dorison, who she competed against in the following years.

 2020

 2020 was a quiet year for Billard, as she joined two European competitions.
 She came 24th in the International IAME Games, and ninth in the Rotax Max Challenge International Trophy, both in the Mini category.

 2021

 In 2021, Billard drove in both national and international karting championships, as she transitioned to Junior karting as the year went on.
 She had a best championship result of 13th in the Coupe de France, driving for Kart Pro Racing.